 - Coastal Community Bank

 - Nano Banc

 What kind of card does Aspiration provide?
 Aspiration cards are provided by Mastercard.
 There is only one kind of physical card, a debit card.

 How long till I get my Aspiration card?
 It takes about 7-10 business days for your card to arrive at your home address after ordering.
 Once your card arrives, you can activate it through the Aspiration app, on the website, or by phone.

 Does Aspiration offer a digital card?
 Yes!
 You can start using this digital card once your opening deposit becomes available, even before your physical card arrives.
 It has a different number than the physical debit card, but works the same way, and is tied to your Spend Account balance.
 You need to activate this feature within the app.
 You can also use the digital card any time you do not have your physical card with you.

 What happens if my Aspiration card is lost or stolen?
 If your Aspiration card is lost or stolen, you can report it through the app or website, or by phone.
 It will be deactivated and a replacement debit card automatically sent to your registered address for free.

 Can I use my Aspiration card abroad?
 Yes, you can use your Aspiration debit card outside the US, for payments and for withdrawing money from ATMs.
 However, you need to enable International Travel within Settings in your account by logging in on the website.
 You can also add your digital debit card to Apple, Samsung, or Google Pay for easy use.
 Note that Mastercard also charges 1% on all international transactions, while there is also a list of blocked countries where no transactions will work.
-ATM fee reimbursement works abroad too, for the first 5 transactions each month.
+If you are on the Aspiration Plus plan, you also get one international ATM fee reimbursement at a flat rate of $4.
 Aspiration does not reimburse third-party currency conversion fees, or the 1% Mastercard foreign transaction fee, however.